-- 1. General questions from public
+- a.
+General questions from public

-- 2. Public speaking in favor
+- b.
+Public speaking in favor

-- 3. Public speaking in opposition
+- c.
+Public speaking in opposition

-- 4. Questions from Town Councilors
+- d.
+Questions from Town Councilors

-When the Chair is satisfied that the matter has received a full hearing, the Chair shall call for a motion to close the public hearing and the Council shall act thereon.
+When the Chair is satisfied that the matter has received a full hearing, the Chair mayshall call declare the hearing closed, in the absence of opposition thereto; otherwise, the Chair shall call for a motion to close the public hearing and the Council shall act thereon.
 Debates on the merits of the petition shall be reserved until and if there is a motion duly made and seconded at the appropriate time and date following the hearing.